Is the Biggest Loser Hurting it's Audience?

-Unfortunately, anyone who attempted to lose weight in a responsible manner would be quickly voted off the show.
+Unfortunately, anyone who attempted to lose weight responsibly would be quickly voted off the show.
 Slow and steady just doesn't make for good television.

-In one episode when they were taking a spinning class, the trainers actually removed the seats (or saddles) of the bikes in an effort to make the contestants work harder.
+In one episode when they were taking a spinning class, the trainers removed the seats (or saddles) of the bikes to make the contestants work harder.
 It was a move so foolhardy and dangerous, I was amazed the bike's manufacturer didn't pull their sponsorship immediately.

 Simple rules for watching the show.

 - The contestants don't start by doing the tough things first.
 They start slowly and build up to the harder stuff over several days or even weeks.
 You only see the extreme because it makes for better TV.